trilitymattstrauss/GraphQLExample/README.md

 # BookApi
 Example GraphQL API using C# and Hot Chocolate

-# To start the API
+# To start an API

 * If you do not have it installed, first install the .NET SDK (this code example uses .NET 9.0) from Microsoft
 * On a Mac, you will need to establish a link from the SDK install location.
 Assuming your install is at /usr/local/share/dotnet/x64/dotnet: